OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ## Implement adding online meeting details

 In this section, learn how your add-in script can update a user's meeting to include online meeting details.
-The following applies to Outlook on the web, Mac, Android, and iOS.
+The following applies to all supported platforms.

 1. From the same quick start project, open the file **./src/commands/commands.js** in your code editor.